Cleansing More Than Laundry

 Within the realm of infection control, administrative staff must carefully review the quality and potency of laundry equipment.
 To begin, hospital laundry washing machines must achieve water temperatures capable of killing pathogens while also utilizing chemical detergents designed to eliminate harmful organisms.
 A washing machine for hospital use must meet clinical and quality standards while dryers must achieve true industrial qualifications.
 Along with laundry equipment, staff must continuously be trained on how to properly handle, wash, dry and store linens to lower the transmission of infectious diseases.
 Organizations, such as the Association for Linen Management, offer certifications designed to enhance the knowledge and skillsets of laundry workers and managers.

-At Consolidated Laundry Machine, our goal is to deliver powerfully efficient dryers capable of upholding the strictest sanitation standards to your location.
+At Consolidated Laundry Machinery, our goal is to deliver powerfully efficient dryers capable of upholding the strictest sanitation standards to your location.
 As the only manufacturer in the United States solely focused on creating industrial-grade laundry dryers, our equipment can be a potent weapon in the arsenal against infectious diseases.
 Hospital laundry machines demand the latest in technology and efficiency.
 CLM is dedicated to meeting and exceeding this demand through innovative technologies and a commitment to thorough cleanliness.